-Medical Withdrawal - Students may request a medical withdrawal based on injury, illness, or psychological/ psychiatric disorder.
+Medical Withdrawal - Students may request a medical withdrawal based on injury, illness, or psychological/psychiatric disorder.
 A Medical Withdrawal will be granted for all courses in the enrolled semester.
 Medical Withdrawals will not be granted for individual course(s).
-A Medical Withdrawal request must be made prior to future enrollment.
+A Medical Withdrawal request must be made within 30 days of last date of class attendance, and prior to future enrollment.